PatrickMaiyer/Portapack_Wiki/Differences-Between-H1-and-H2-models.md

 ## H2

 H2 includes an internal Li-Ion battery, standard battery charging / management IC (located at the side of the speakerphone connector) and power switch.
+The power switch / battery level feature were provided by ``IP5306`` or similar module.